 WELCOME ALL!!
 Please click here to begin signing up your work group: email@example.com

 LPRD is an integral part of the Long Term Recovery effort in Somerset County Maryland.
-We are working cooperatively with Mennonite Disaster Services, Episcopal Relief and Development, United Methodist Committee on Relief, Baptist Convention of Maryland and Delaware, the United Way and many other ecumenical partners, NGO’s and government agencies.
+We are working cooperatively with Mennonite Disaster Service, Episcopal Relief and Development, United Methodist Committee on Relief, Baptist Convention of Maryland and Delaware, the United Way and many other ecumenical partners, NGO’s and government agencies.
 Please give now and help Somerset County move to recovery.

 Click HERE to donate.
 Donations stay local through our partnership with the Lutheran Mission Society of Maryland.
 PLEASE designate your donation for Lutheran Partners in Disaster Response, to assure that your donation is used as you direct!

 Through funding provided through Lutheran Disaster Response, Episcopal Relief and Development, Mennonite Disaster Service and the United Methodist, Peninsula-Delaware Conference, we now know the Long Term Recovery effort will continue in its present form through September of 2015.